sjh37/EntityFramework-Reverse-POCO-Code-First-Generator/README.md

 ### Watch a short video clip (no audio)
 [![Watch the video](https://reversepocostorage.blob.core.windows.net/public-file-share/efcore-first-run.jpg)](https://reversepocostorage.blob.core.windows.net/public-file-share/efcore-first-run.mp4)

+### Give a Star! :star:
+If you like or are using this project please give it a star.
+Thanks!

 ### To remove trial limitations, you will require a licence key
 Free to academics (you need a .edu or a .ac email address), not free for commercial use.